laravel/docs/verification.md

 <a name="protecting-routes"></a>
 ### Protecting Routes

 [Route middleware](/docs/{{version}}/middleware) can be used to only allow verified users to access a given route.
-Laravel ships with a `verified` middleware, which is defined at `Illuminate\Auth\Middleware\EnsureEmailIsVerified`.
+Laravel ships with a `verified` middleware, which references the `Illuminate\Auth\Middleware\EnsureEmailIsVerified` class.
 Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition:

     Route::get('profile', function () {
         // Only verified users may enter...
     })->middleware('verified');

-If an unverified user attempts to access a route that has been assigned this middleware, they will automatically be redirected to the `verification.notice` named route.
+If an unverified user attempts to access a route that has been assigned this middleware, they will automatically be redirected to the `verification.notice` [named route](/docs/{{version}}/routing#named-routes).

 <a name="events"></a>
 ## Events